Sunday, October 31, 2010

 Getting Ready for Winter

 The garden has officially tapped out.
 The last of the vegetables have been yanked, and what’s left of the plants now lives its second life as pig snacks.
 They seemed thrilled.
-Of course, pigs are always thrilled, unless you’re late with breakfast.
-Then you’re dead to them.
+Of course, pigs are always thrilled—unless you’re late with breakfast.
+Then you’re dead to them, and they’ve already started writing your obituary.

-Next on the never-ending to-do list: clearing out the broiler chickens, ducks, and meat goats.
+Next on the never-ending to-do list: processing the broiler chickens, ducks, and meat goats.
 Yes, freezer camp is officially in session.
 And let’s be honest—we all knew where this was going.
 I raise them with love, but I also raise them with gravy in mind.
+You can be both sentimental and well-fed.

 We’ve started migrating the pigs toward their winter quarters one fence panel at a time.
-Because once the ground freezes, driving in fence posts is like trying to spear a brick with a popsicle stick.
-And I’ve got better things to do than throw tools and curse at dirt.
+Turns out they have an uncanny memory of where the old electric fence was, and to them, that invisible line may as well be the Berlin Wall.
+So we move the fence in increments, like coaxing toddlers down a dark hallway.
+Once the ground freezes, driving in fence posts is like trying to spear a brick with a popsicle stick.
+And frankly, I’ve got better things to do than hurl tools at frozen dirt and invent new words you wouldn't say in front of your grandmother.
+Not many better things, but still.

 Of course, my beloved wood stove isn’t going anywhere.
-I still like to light it up for the ambiance, the smell, and the smug satisfaction of heating with real fire like a frontier woman.
-But heating the finished basement with something other than fumes and prayer?
-That’ll be a treat.
+Jim wanted the outdoor furnace, I wanted the wood stove—marital bliss is all about strategic compromise.
+I still love firing it up for the ambiance, the smell, and the smug satisfaction of heating with real flames like a frontier woman.
+But heating the finished basement with something other than fumes and a whispered prayer?
+Now that’s going to be a luxury.

 And in the “fun but completely unnecessary” department, I’m ordering sleigh runners for the buggy.
 Because if I’m going to freeze my face off, I might as well do it while pretending I’m in a Hallmark movie.
 Talon will have to get used to sleigh bells on his harness.
-He’s been a pretty good sport about everything—except fly spray.
+He’s been a pretty good sport about everything else—except fly spray.
 That evil spray bottle is clearly trying to kill him.
-Good thing flies don’t come out in the snow or we’d never leave the barn.
+Good thing flies don’t come out in the snow, or he’d never leave the barn.

 So yes, we’re getting ready for winter.
 Slowly.
 Grudgingly.
-With the usual mix of determination and muttered profanity.
+With the usual mix of determination and a few muttered not-so-nice words.
 But we’re getting there.
-Because like it or not, winter’s coming—and she’s already circling the block looking for parking.
+Because like it or not, winter’s coming—and she’s already circling the block looking for parking, tapping the steering wheel, and humming “Jingle Bells.”

 Please leave a comment below.
 I love hearing from you.